 For members of the queuing system has settings related to the queue members, such as number presentation.
 You can choose to have the callers' numbers presented when they call to the queue, and if you wish, add a suffix to it.
-This way, the caller's number will be preceded by the number combination you have set.
+This way, the caller's number will be followed by the number combination you have set.
 You can also select so that the queue members see the queue's number when a customer calls the queue.
 In this section, you can also add a wrap-up time for the queue members to have a short break in between calls.

 The caller's wait time can also be selected to be shown to the queue members.

 In Advanced settings, you can change the queue's name and allow the users to show the queue number when calling.
 You can also configure new call routings for specific numbers and add simple IVRs to the queue.